Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Echo Cancellation.rst

 |image07|

-For transcoding options, ensure that “Activate Transcoding” is checked.
+For transcoding options, ensure that "Activate Transcoding" is checked.
 If you already have a profile created for the Ameba Pro 2, select the existing profile, and skip the next section showing how to create a profile.
 Otherwise, click on the highlighted button to create a new profile for the Ameba Pro 2 Board.

 |image08|

 In the new window that appears, give a suitable name for the new transcoding profile.
-Ensure that “RAW” is selected in the “Encapsulation” tab.
+Ensure that "RAW" is selected in the "Encapsulation" tab.

 |image09|

-Ensure that “Video” and “Subtitle” are disabled in the “Video codec” and “Subtitles” tabs.
+Ensure that "Video" and "Subtitle" are disabled in the "Video codec" and "Subtitles" tabs.

 |image10|

 |image11|

-In the “Audio codec” tab, ensure that “Audio” is enabled.
-Select “MPEG 4 Audio (AAC)” for the codec, and 1 for the number of channels.
+In the "Audio codec" tab, ensure that "Audio" is enabled.
+Select "MPEG 4 Audio (AAC)" for the codec, and 1 for the number of channels.
 For the sample rate, this value should be the same as the AudioSetting configuration for the Ameba Pro 2, which is 8000 Hz by default for this example.
 Click on the create button, ensure that the new profile is selected, and click on the next button.

 |image12|